Section 1 - Chemical Product

 Risk Phrases: None Listed.

-May cause irritation of the digestive tract.
+May cause gastrointestinal irritation with nausea, vomiting and diarrhea.
 The toxicological properties of this substance have not been fully investigated.

 Get medical aid.
-Immediately flush skin with plenty of water for at least 15 minutes while removing contaminated clothing and shoes.
+Flush skin with plenty of water for at least 15 minutes while removing contaminated clothing and shoes.
+Wash clothing before reuse.

 Remove from exposure and move to fresh air immediately.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
 Get medical aid.